rpdav/nixos/reinstall-notes.md

 nas will also rclone sync nas data sets (appdata, nextcloud, photos, and media) to B2-crypt.
 Need to figure out how to mount the syncoid filesystems before transferring.

+remote is looking good - now adding zfs mount/unmount pre/post commands. `zfs mount -R storage/syncoid/whatever` seems to do it.
+I had to change mountpoint away from legacy, so it might get auto-mounted on boot. having `canmount=noauto` prevents a dataset from being recursively mounted; it has to be one dataset at a time.
+So if it's critical to keep syncoid unmounted most of the time, I might need another way to keep it that way.

 ## documentation

 need docs for: